Towards fully predictive gyrokinetic full-f simulations: validation and triangularity studies in TCV: Introduction

-In this work, we present a validation test of flux-driven GK simulations of the outer core and SOL for both NT and positive triangularity (PT) discharges in the tokamak \'a configuration variable \citep{Coda2022EnhancedTCV}, with direct comparison to experimental measurements.
-We use an adaptive sourcing method to evolve edge and SOL profiles self-consistently without prescribing temperature or density boundary conditions, requiring only magnetic geometry, heating power, and particle inventory as inputs.
+\modifi{ In this work, we present first-of-their-kind full-$f$ flux-driven GK simulations of the edge and SOL that are free from prescribed plasma profile measurements.
+We validate qualitatively this framework by simulating both NT and positive triangularity (PT) discharges in the tokamak \'a configuration variable \citep{Coda2022EnhancedTCV,duval2024tcvteam}, with direct comparison to experimental measurements. } We use an adaptive sourcing method to evolve edge and SOL profiles self-consistently without prescribing temperature or density boundary conditions.
 The total particle source rate is adjusted to maintain the desired particle inventory, modeling the experimental capability to control total particle content through gas puffing and wall conditioning.

 Our simulations self-consistently evolve plasma turbulence by solving the long-wavelength full-$f$ GK equations in a global geometry that includes both closed and open field lines.
 This setup enables high-fidelity evolution of turbulence in the region around the last closed flux surface (LCFS).
 In this region, energy flows from the adaptive sources in the closed field line region to the SOL, where conducting sheath boundary conditions are applied at the limiter position.
 Our work leverages the implementation of twist-and-shift boundary conditions for the core region \citep{Francisquez2024ConservativeConditions} and builds upon pioneering simulations of NT discharges in DIII-D \citep{Bernard2024PlasmaPlasmas}.